sengfung27/Python-Online-Ordering-System/README.md

 How to work?

-- Your branch belongs to your self, here is where you work. **However, do not work on either develop branch or master branch.**
+- Your branch belongs to your self, here is where you work. **However, do not work on master branch.**

-	1. Use `git checkout your_branch` to switch to your branch.
-Use `git branch` to see where you are.
+	 To switch to your branch.
+Use `git checkout your_branch` Use `git branch` to see where you are.

 - When you finish a model (design and implementation, including testing), you have to merge your code to the develop branch, by doing the following things: